What Citizenship Means at Weil

 Weil’s award-winning diversity program includes five active affinity groups, recruiting and pipeline initiatives, and education and leadership programs.
 Our Upstander@Weil program seeks to inspire each and every Weil employee to stand up for inclusion in the workplace and at home.

 Weil’s commitment to pro bono work is deeply ingrained in our culture.
 The importance Weil places on providing these services to the community is demonstrated by our goal of having all lawyers at the Firm perform 50 hours of pro bono work each year.

-At Weil, we strive to lessen our impact on the environment and to become a standard-bearer in the legal industry in promoting responsible stewardship toward the environment and its natural resources.
+At Weil, we strive to lessen our impact on the environment and promote responsible stewardship and business practices.

 The Weil, Gotshal & Manges Foundation contributes to nonprofit and community-based organizations that meet the Firm’s philanthropic giving guidelines.

 The Weil, Gotshal & Manges Foundation, overseen by the Firm’s Philanthropic Committee, contributes to nonprofit and community-based organizations that meet the Firm’s philanthropic giving guidelines.
 Contributions further the Firm’s corporate citizenship, pro bono or diversity & inclusion efforts.
 Weil’s philanthropic giving mandate complies with the Human Rights Campaign’s charitable giving guidelines.